Cyril9227/cyril9227.github.io/_posts/markov-chain/2024-08-28-markov-chain.md

 ### Forward Algorithm

-The forward algorithm is a dynamic programming algorithm that computes the probability of an observation sequence given a Hidden Markov Model.
+The forward algorithm is a dynamic programming algorithm, that is, an algorithm that uses a table to store intermediate values as it builds up the final probability of the observation sequence.

 ```python